equalitie/ouinet/doc/ouinet-network-whitepaper.md

 ### Signatures

 When an injector server creates a cache entry for distribution, it also creates a cryptographic signature of this cache entry using a private key specific to the injector server, or group of injector servers to which the injector server belongs.
-By verifying this signature, recipients of the cache entry can confirm that the cache entry was created and retrieved from an origin server by an injector server, which hold a trusted position in the ouinet network.
+By verifying this signature, recipients of the cache entry can confirm that the cache entry was created and retrieved from an origin server by one of the injector servers, which hold a trusted position in the ouinet network.
 This is important particularly when retrieving the cache entry via peer-to-peer communication with another client, as the presence of the signature makes it impossible for a malicious client to forge a cache entry.

 The cache entry signature is computed as a signature over the cache entry as created by the injector server, consisting of the response content, the canonicalized response headers, and the added metadata described in the [Cache entry construction](#cache-entry-construction) section.
 A ouinet client receiving a copy of a cache entry from another client using the peer-to-peer cache system, or from some external source, should verify this signature before using the cache entry to satisfy requests, and reject the cache entry if the signature is invalid.
 If a ouinet client receives a cache entry directly from a ouinet injector server, it may choose to skip this verification, as long as the client has previously confirmed the identity of the injector server to which it is connected.